Cardiacman13/Architect/README.md

 /boot/loader/entries/
 ```

-   There are several .conf files, you  to add nvidia-drm.modeset=1 to the “options” line of each file.
+   There are several .conf files, you need to add nvidia-drm.modeset=1 to the “options” line of each file.
    Example: options root=PARTUUID=fb680c54-466d-4708-a1ac-fcc338ed57f1 rw rootfstype=ext4 nvidia-drm.modeset=1

 - **If using GRUB**